Grilled Swordfish Kabobs

 Instructions

-- In a bowl. mix, lemon juice, olive oil, white wine, fennel, chives, garlic, salt, black pepper, and cayenne pepper.
+- Next, Make the Marinade: In a bowl, whisk together lemon juice, olive oil, white wine, fennel, chives, garlic, salt, black pepper, and cayenne pepper.
 Toss in the swordfish cubes and stir to combine.
+Cover with clear wrap and chill for at least one hour to marinate.

 - Begin to thread swordfish, onion, tomatoes, and lemon wedges onto 8 or 9 skewers.
 You may even thread pieces of the fennel in between, alternating.
 Reserve the marinade, you will use it to brush on the skewers while grilling.